In silico approaches towards automated biomanufacturing

 The manufacturing processes of pharmaceutical proteins require scale-up and process transfer activities at several stages of the product lifecycle to meet clinical and commercial product demands.
 Scale-up and process transfer activities are, for example, needed to scale the process from lab scale to pilot scale and finally up to full commercial scale.
 To guarantee product quality throughout the product lifecycle, it must be ensured that the process performance remains unaffected by differences in scale and that process knowledge based on scale-down model data can be used to claim robust operating ranges for all process scales.
 Scale independence is also important to avoid facility-fit challenges during the transfer to the full-scale commercial system.

 Despite all the precautions taken during product development and manufacturing, the risk of a deviation in the manufacturing process can never be fully eliminated.
-Variations in the process, such as the aging of the chromatography column, can lead to a change in product quality and eventually the loss of a manufacturing batch.
+Variations in the process, such as the aging of the chromatography column or the filtration membrane, can lead to a change in product quality and eventually the loss of a manufacturing batch.
 Identifying the root cause for variations in product quality is not always straightforward, as process readouts like UV and conductivity traces provide no direct evidence.

 As mechanistic models provide a causal relationship between process input and process output (product quality), they cannot only predict how a change in the process input affects its output but can also inversely identify root causes for an observed process outcome.
 By systematically changing process parameters and raw material properties in silico, process conditions can be identified that describe observed deviations during manufacturing.
 Thereby, the model-based approach does not just identify the root cause of the deviation but also provides information on the quantity of the deviation.
 As an in silico root cause investigation is significantly faster than searching relevant historic data sets or starting an experimental investigation, mechanistic models can help to identify process deviations more quickly and reduce the risk of batch failure.
 Along with drugs which are more difficult to produce and a growing complexity of manufacturing processes, root cause investigations are becoming an increasingly high dimensional and non-linear problem.